Graeme Phillipson

 PhD student 2008 – 2011

 Fredrik has an M.Sc. in Engineering Physics from Chalmers University of Technology, Gothenburg, Sweden.
 For his PhD, he studied how well correlation-based models of human stereo correspondence account for human depth perception, looking in particular at the detection of sine-wave and square-wave disparity gratings.
 He demonstrated that the current models of this process could not account for our perception of square-wave disparity gratings, and produced a new version which fixed this problem.
-He is now doing a one-year postdoc with me.
+Fredrik was awarded his PhD in Jan 2012, then did a one-year postdoc with me, and went on to a postdoc with Florian Waszak at the University Paris Descartes.